Tour du Canada Practices and Policies

 - Fees are to be paid in Canadian funds by cheque, money order or wire transfer.

 Event Cancellation and Unused Services:

 No refunds will be made for unused services.
 Policies of Cycle Canada shall apply.
-Please visit: Cycle Canada Policies
+Please visit: Tour du Canada Policies